GoogleChrome/lighthouse-ci/docs/getting-started.md

 #### Run Lighthouse CI

 Now that we have our environment ready, time to run Lighthouse CI.
+The `collect` command takes either a build directory filled with production files, or a list of URLs to audit.
+When given a build directory, Lighthouse CI will handle the server for you, but since we're using a custom server implementation here, we'll use the URL mode.

 ```bash
 #!/bin/bash